VidyasagarMSC/WatBot-Kotlin/README.md

 * Create a Watson Text to Speech(TTS) service on [Bluemix](https://console.ng.bluemix.net/catalog/services/text-to-speech/?taxonomyNavigation=apps)
 * Navigate to Service Credentials tab and click on "View Credentials".

-On Line 68 of MainActivity.java, replace the username and password placeholders with the TTS service credentials
+On Line 68 of MainActivity.kt, replace the username and password placeholders with the TTS service credentials

 ```
 service.setUsernameAndPassword("Your Text-to-Speech service username", "Your Text-to-Speech password");
 ```
 * Build and Run your app.

 Now when you TAP on any message, the text will be heard via a Voice (Voice.EN_LISA).
-You can change the voice formats in the code (Lines 82-84 0f MainActivity.java)
+You can change the voice formats in the code of MainActivity.kt

 <strong>Note: </strong> The required gradle entries for TTS is already included in the build.gradle file
 ```